-In November 2008, the first patient was treated in our 40-patient U.S. Phase II clinical trial (called IMPACT-DCM) to study the use of Cardiac Repair Cells (CRCs), a mixture of stem and progenitor cells derived from a patient's own bone marrow, for the treatment of dilated cardiomyopathy (DCM), a severe form of chronic heart failure.
-The U.S. Food & Drug Administration (FDA) approved our Investigational New Drug (IND) application in June 2008.
-This randomized, controlled, prospective, open-label, Phase II study seeks to enroll 20 patients with ischemic DCM and 20 patients with non-ischemic DCM at up to 5 clinical sites in the U.S. To date, 9 patients have been enrolled in the IMPACT-DCM trial at the first three clinical sites (The Methodist Hospital, Houston, TX, Baylor University Medical Center, Dallas, TX, and The University of Utah School of Medicine, Salt Lake City, UT).
-Two other sites have been identified and are completing the various steps necessary to begin patient enrollment, including clinical trial agreements, Investigational Review Board (IRB) review and approval, and clinical site training.
+To date, 14 patients have been enrolled in our U.S. Phase II clinical trial (called IMPACT-DCM) at the first four clinical sites (The Methodist Hospital, Houston, TX, Baylor University Medical Center, Dallas, TX, The University of Utah School of Medicine, Salt Lake City, UT, and Cleveland Clinic Heart & Vascular Institute, Cleveland, OH).
+In November 2008, the first patient was treated in the 40-patient IMPACT-DCM trial to evaluate the use of Cardiac Repair Cells (CRCs), a mixture of stem and progenitor cells derived from a patient's own bone marrow, for the treatment of dilated cardiomyopathy (DCM), a severe form of chronic heart failure.
+The U.S. Food & Drug Administration (FDA) approved our Investigational New Drug (IND) application in May 2008.
+This randomized, controlled, prospective, open-label, Phase II study seeks to enroll 20 patients with ischemic DCM and 20 patients with non-ischemic DCM at up to 5 clinical sites in the U.S. One additional clinical site has been identified and is completing the various steps necessary to begin patient enrollment, including clinical trial agreements, Investigational Review Board (IRB) review and approval, and clinical site training.
+CRCs, manufactured using Aastrom's TRC technology, received an Orphan Drug Designation from the FDA for the treatment of DCM in February 2007.